 Dali Rivera is an Anti-Bullying & Diversity educator who teaches people to prevent bullying by debunking stereotypes.
 She is also a military veteran, speaker, blogger, parent to two young girls and wife.

-Dali is the creator of Embracing Differences: Combating Bullying by Debunking Stereotypes – a program for K-12 students and parents to identify, prevent, advocate and eliminate bullying in order to improve children’s academic achievement, self-esteem and likelihood of having a more successful life in adulthood.
+Dali is the creator of Sticks & Stones: Combating Bullying by Debunking Stereotypes – a program for K-12 students and parents to identify, prevent, advocate and eliminate bullying in order to improve children’s academic achievement, self-esteem, and the likelihood of having a more successful life in adulthood.

 Her teaching method reinforces the eight lessons in her program and the embracing of people’s differences from learning diversity thus creating the perfect recipe to create future adults who close the inequality gap.

 Dali offers her program to schools, libraries, and organizations.
-She will soon be launching a program for parents who want to know how they can teach their kids to have a more open discussion about bullying/cyberbullying, stereotypes and diversity.
+She will soon be launching an online program for parents who want to know what and how to teach their kids to have a more open discussion about bullying/cyberbullying, stereotypes and diversity.

 Later, Dali ran a Drill Team at a local elementary school where she discovered the dire need of an Anti-Bullying curriculum that digs deep into the root of the problem.
 One of those roots is stereotyping, but more specifically, subconscious stereotypes.
 She also discovered that most children don’t know how to identify a stereotype, therefore they un-deliberately reinforce them with jokes, by teasing and it often turns to bullying.

-During her last year in the Army and afterwards, Dali became a Realtor & Real Estate Consultant.
-She created and held workshops and first time homebuyer seminars to help boost low income and middle class Americans with homeownership, credit education and other related real estate topics.
+During her last year in the Army and afterward, Dali became a Realtor & Real Estate Consultant.
+She created and held workshops and first-time homebuyer seminars to help boost low income and middle-class Americans with homeownership, credit education and other related real estate topics.

 Dali earned a B.S., and M.S. in Women and Gender Studies with a concentration in social policy and leadership from Towson University (Towson, Maryland).

-Dali is currently a third-year member of the School Site Council at LaSalle Elementary School in Moreno Valley, and is an active blogger on her website www.dalitalks.com where she shares stories to help others.
-She lives in Moreno Valley, California with her husband, two daughters and two dogs.
+Dali is currently a third-year member of the School Site Council at a local elementary school in the Inland Empire, in California and is an active blogger on her website www.dalitalks.com where she shares stories to help others.
+She lives in southern California with her husband, two daughters, and two dogs.

 You can inquire about Dali’s speaking availability or purchase of her program by contacting her at firstname.lastname@example.org.